elastic/apm-agent-nodejs/README.md

 To ease development,
 set the environment variable `DEBUG_PAYLOAD=1` to have the agent dump the JSON payload sent to the APM Server to a temporary file on your local harddrive.

-Please see the [testing section](CONTRIBUTING.MD#testing) in CONTRIBUTING.md for testing instructions.
+Please see [TESTING.md](TESTING.md) for instructions on how to run the test suite.

 ## License